To our wonderful patients:

 To help us with our physical distancing measures, we ask for you to please come alone to your appointments.
 The only exceptions to this rule are for children, patients needing an interpreter and disabled patients.
 However, we do ask that only a single parent or legal guardian bring their child to their scheduled appointment and that no other children are brought to the appointment, as well.
 If you can’t attend your appointment alone or if your appointment time doesn’t allow you to bring a single child, please let us know so we can reschedule your appointment for a time that works better for you.

 Please note that we will do our best to run on time to reduce waiting times, but dentistry and healthcare can be very unpredictable at times, so please be patient with us and we will do our best to take care of you.

 The systems we’ve implemented for everyone’s safety are new to us and I’m sure we will have some speed bumps as we begin using them.
 Please know, we are doing everything we can to take great care and accommodate you.

 We look forward to seeing you again and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.
 To make an appointment, please call our office at 780-465-0505.

 We truly thank you for being our patients.
 We value your trust and loyalty and look forward to welcoming back our patients, neighbours and friends.

 Drs.
-Brian Zwicker and Simon Cheng, and the entire team at Ottewell Dental.
+Brian Zwicker, Simon Cheng, Leah Charles (Gully) and the entire team at Ottewell Dental.